 Utah to fund pilot program for autism treatment without mandate.
 This is an archived article that was published on sltrib.com in 2012, and information in the article may be outdated.

 It is provided only for personal research purposes and may not be reprinted.
 Utah government and private businesses are set to launch a collaboration with the potential to transform the lives of hundreds of families with young autistic children.
 The state will run a two-year pilot that will pay for therapy for about 350 children between the ages of 2 and 6.
 Insurance companies and at least one bank are expected to donate $1 million, which will be added to state dollars.
+"Autism is not going away," said Rep. Utah is known for its growing rate of autistic children, though the causes remain unclear.
+As autism becomes more common in every community, awareness has grown — as shown by the number of elected officials who spoke during the Legislature about their first-hand experiences, including Lt.
+"We think the pilot program will come up with a definable solution," he said.
 Speaking of useful apps, this one's a genuine life-changer.
 Great communicator ...

 Johnny Mavrothalassitis, 8, can now talk with his family thanks to an iPad application designed to help children with autism improve their speech.
 Photo: Steven Siewert John Mavrothalassitis used to communicate using pictures and one or two words.
 Learning With Asperger's: A Parent's Perspective.
 The Online Asperger Syndrome Information and Support Center.
 'Underdiagnosed' Girls With Autism Struggle to Fit In. <br/><a href=" US News</a> | <a href=" Business News</a> Copy At first glance, 8-year-old Kaede Sakai is a typical first grader.